 The user after run the application in order to start the game has to provide the application with an initial configuration and most important a set of rules.
 As it is shown in diagram rules can be created or loaded from previous time.
 It is trivial in order to load a rule or rule set the application has to provide user with save option.
 The same action is possible for configuration.

 In creation of a rule the type of neighborhood has to be specified as also input and output state of the rule.
 In the next step according to the business analysis rules can be added in technical part we have to come up with solution for get and store a rule or a rules set and also a solution for solve the conflict between the rules.
-The first problem have the full solution in class diagram, just to mention the class rule will solve this problem.
+The first problem has the full solution in class diagram, just to mention the class rule will solve this problem.
 The second problem, conflict between rules, is the biggest issue of this report.
 The conflict can be considered the situation in which two rules have same state and the output implies by the rules is different.
 Obviously it would be confusion for automaton which output should be considered.
-In the Busyness analysis by Mr. Michał Słupczyński recommended solution is solve this issue with giving an option to user between either choosing a rule over the others or ask for a logic operation to apply among rules and consider the result of operation as final output.
+In the Business analysis by Mr. Michał Słupczyński recommended solution is solve this issue with giving an option to user between either choosing a rule over the others or ask for a logic operation to apply among rules and consider the result of operation as final output.
 This solution is considered as an option since I am following the busyness analysis.
 This solution requires to have kind of prediction in advance of game start.
 In rule set class a method will implemented to recognize such conflicts.

 The other solution for conflict problem can be to find conflict in advance like previous solution and give some suggestion to user and ask to edit a rule or rules to solve the conflict.
 For instance in following case, Rule A (a cell with more than 1 alive neighbors in fist row will die or stay died) and rule B (a cell with exactly two alive neighbors in first row will live or come to alive) are conflict in situation we have exactly two alive cells in first row because both rules can be applied and results are different.
 We can give such a suggestion to user for editing rule A to solve possible conflict (suggestion 1: instead of more than, use less than).